Menu

 Construction of Auckland Office and Distribution facility.

-New Aluminium foundry equipment installed including a new melting furnace, heating furnace & Wagstaff 20-mould casting machine.
+New Aluminium foundry equipment is installed including a new melting furnace, melt preparation and casting furnace & Wagstaff 20-mould Maxi-Cast casting machine.

 Lombard press (No. 2) upgraded for brass coil production.